Funhouse (Pink album): Singles

 "Bad Influence" was released as the fourth single in Australia, promoting the arrival of the Australian leg of the Funhouse Tour.
 It was released as the CD and digital single in May 2009.
 The song became a huge success in Oceania despite the absence of a music video, reaching the top ten in both Australia and New Zealand.
 It was released in Germany on March 26, 2010, where it reached number 26 on Germany's official Singles Chart and topped national airplay chart.
 In April 2011 it was released in Netherlands, to promote Pink's compilation album Greatest Hits...
 So Far!!!.
 "Funhouse" was released digitally in the US on July 2, 2009, as the fifth single from the album.
 The music video premiered on June 20, 2009, in the United Kingdom on 4music, featuring Tony Kanal of No Doubt, also the co-writer and the producer of the song, playing a piano.
 "Funhouse" charted moderately, reaching number 44 on the Hot 100.
 "I Don't Believe You", the sixth single, was released in the US on October 5, 2009, to Hot AC radio.
 It failed to enter the Billboard Hot 100.

 "Glitter in the Air" was immediately delivered to radio as a new single by Jive Records after she performed it at 52nd Grammy Awards, before the show broadcast was even over.
 On the February 20, 2010, issue of Billboard, the song debuted on the Hot 100 at number 18, Pink's second highest debut since "So What", as well as her seventh entry from Funhouse, which gives the song credit for raising the sales of the album and pulling it back to the Top 20 on the Billboard 200.
 On February 1, the live audio recording of the performance was released digitally.
 "Ave Mary A" was released as a single in Australia in 2010 and peaked at #10 on the Australian Airplay Chart.
-It was featured on the Autumn 2010 edition of compilation CD So Fresh.
-It was the 24th most played track on Australian radio in 2010, but never charted on the ARIA Singles Chart.
+It was the 24th-most played track on Australian radio in 2010 but never charted on the ARIA Singles Chart.